 Mirror of men, our lodestar and light, our banner of bliss abroad thou hast displayed.
 Saint George preserve thy life long for his might, since thou art he for whom we often have prayed.
-Our drowned hearts in dolor deep decayed be now restored to paradise from pine by Henry our king, fellow to the worthy nine.
+Our drowned hearts in dolor deep decayed be now restored to paradise from pine by Henry our king, fellow to the Worthies Nine.

-Thou are to Hector in arms and honor.
-Julyes, Judas, nor Duke Josewe— in so short a time their fames did never more flower; not Charles of France, nor Arthur the worthy, Alexander the great full of liberality, David nor Godfras's largesse was like thine.
-Then why not thou the tenth as well as the nine?
+Thou heir to Hector in arms and honor.
+Julius, Judas, nor Duke Josewe— in so short a time their fames did never more flower; not Charles of France, nor Arthur the worthy, Alexander the great full of liberality, David nor Godfras's largesse was not like thine.
+Then why not thou the tenth as well as they the nine?

-Plate 1.21, The “Westminster Tournament Challenge” (Harley 83 H 1): The noble Queen Lady Renome considering the good and gracious fortune that it has pleased God to send her dear and best beloved cousins, the King and Queen of England and of France[,] that is to say[,] the birth of a young prince[,] has sent four knights born in her Realm of Ceure Noble[;] that is to say[, from] Ceure Noble, [she has sent] Valliant Desire, Good Will, and Happy Thinking to furnish and comply with the certain articles as follows.
+The noble Queen Lady Renome considering the good and gracious fortune that it has pleased God to send her dear and best beloved cousins, the King and Queen of England and of France[,] that is to say[,] the birth of a young prince[,] has sent four knights born in her Realm of Ceure Noble[;] that is to say[, from] Ceure Noble, [she has sent] Valliant Desyre, Ben Volyr, and Joyeux Penser to furnish and comply with the certain articles as follows.

 And for as much as after the order and honor of arms, it is not lawful for any man to enterprise arms in so high a presence without his stock and name descending from nobles.
 In consideration [of the fact that] these four knights [are from] so far and strange parts[,] they shall present [themselves] with their names and arms portrayed [on] their shield[s].